harsha-kadekar/harsha-kadekar.github.io/_pages/movies.md

 * **Kadhalum Kadandhu Pogum** - Female protragonist is a software engineer, who lives in Chennai independently.
 As her company gets shutdown, and she is layed off, now she needs to find a new job.
 In her difficult times, she finds unusual friend in a male protragonist who is a rowdy/bouncer.
 * **All in All Azhagu Raja** - Watch this film for humor.
 A middle class man who runs his own TV channel in a small town with his friend.
 He falls in love with a girl who is pampared and has "world is run by her" attitude.
 * **Chekka Chivantha Vaanam** - This is a story of a mafia don and his 3 sons who wants to control his empire after his demise.
 An unusual cop who aides them in their fight for control.
+* **Dhuruvangal Pathinaaru** - A murder, missing person and an accident.
+All looks to be linked to each other.

 ## Malayalam
 * **Action Hero Biju** – One of the best cop movie.
 Just show the life of cop, no need to put some masala and all to glamorize it.
 Just a normal life itself is worth a great story.
 This movie shows it.